-8 Best Things to Do and Places to Visit in Bhaktapur
+The 8 Best Things to Do in Bhaktapur

-Bhaktapur is located about 13 km east of Kathmandu, and is one of the three main cities in the Kathmandu Valley along with Kathmandu and Lalitpur.
-It is a Newari settlement and displays century old architecture and art.
+Bhaktapur is located about 13 km east of Kathmandu, and is one of the three main cities in the Kathmandu Valley, along with Kathmandu and Lalitpur.
+It is originally a Newari settlement, and is famous for its Newari architecture and art.

 How to Get from Kathmandu to Bhaktapur